zpainter/iassist/content/blog/iassist-fellows-2023-bridging-perspectives-building-connections.md

 ***Noé***: At the conference, we can encourage each other to promote the discipline of social science data services on each of our continents.
 We are recharged with the energy to collaborate with our various communities and stakeholders.

-***Olakine***: The IASSIST conference provided me the opportunity to expand my professional network by meeting new colleagues from Africa, North America, Asia and Europe.
+***Olanike***: The IASSIST conference provided me the opportunity to expand my professional network by meeting new colleagues from Africa, North America, Asia and Europe.
 I now have linkages with colleagues with whom I can collaborate to provide training and advocacy programs on data literacy, data management and archiving, data documentation and reproducibility, data services, and data repository management.

 ***Wahidah***: One of the most important things I gained from IASSIST 2023 came from networking with peers and experts.
 Engaging in discussions with IASSISTers was an eye-opener and hopefully can lead to potential collaborations, partnerships, and knowledge exchange.
 I also presented as a panelist in the conference session titled “Why Open Science is Not Enough?” and this allowed me to share my own thoughts and experiences from my own context in Malaysia.